amar-maruf/logo-indobank/README.md

 You can directly link to these logos from the repository as a CDN for your projects.
 Simply reference the appropriate path from this repository in your HTML or CSS files.

+### Finding and Using Logos

+1. **Search for Logos in GitHub**
+   If you are looking for a specific logo, you can use the GitHub search bar within this repository to quickly find what you need.
+Simply type in the name of the logo (e.g., "BNI", "GoPay", "PLN") in the search bar at the top of the repository.

+2. **Convert GitHub Links to CDN Links**
-There are two services you can use to convert GitHub repository links to CDN links:
+   Once you have found the logo you need, you can use one of the following tools to convert the GitHub raw link to a CDN link for better performance and caching:

-- **[JSDelivr](https://www.jsdelivr.com/github)**: Generate links using JSDelivr by pasting the GitHub repository URL to create a CDN link for your assets.
+   - **[JSDelivr](https://www.jsdelivr.com/github)**: Paste the GitHub repository URL in JSDelivr to generate a CDN link for your assets.
-- **[Statically](https://statically.io/convert/)**: Use Statically to convert GitHub file links into optimized CDN links.
+   - **[Statically](https://statically.io/convert/)**: Use Statically to convert the raw GitHub file link into an optimized CDN link.

 ### Example Usage